dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 The framework infers the types for request parameters automatically based on the signature of the route handler.

-The <xref:Microsoft.AspNetCore.Http.EndpointDescriptionAttribute> attribute can be used to provide a description for a parameter.
+The [`[EndpointDescription]` attribute](xref:Microsoft.AspNetCore.Http.EndpointDescriptionAttribute) can be used to provide a description for a parameter.

 ##### [Minimal APIs](#tab/minimal-apis)